Exchange-traded funds (ETFs) provide investors with two things: exposure to a specific market sector and a more diversified portfolio.

+Some ETFs allow you to invest in a bunch of stocks with inherent rapid growth potential.
 However, with so many funds to choose from, it can be overwhelming to find the ones that will suit your investment objectives.
-So, in this article, we highlight the top 10 best growth ETFs that we think will be solid bets in 2021.
+So, in this guide, we highlight the top 10 best growth ETFs that we think could be profitable in 2021.

 What Is a Growth ETF?

-Invest in Growth ETFs in 3 steps
+Invest in Growth ETFs in 3 Steps